100% Satisfaction Guarantee

 - Virkus, Frederick A. Ed.
 Immigrant Ancestors A List of 2,500 Immigrants to America Before 1750.
 Baltimore: Genealogical Publishing, 1964.
 Print.

 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 - Markale, J. Celtic Civilization.
 London: Gordon & Cremonesi, 1976.
 Print.

 - Holt, J.C.
 Ed.
 Domesday Studies.
 Woodbridge: Boydell, 1987.
 Print.
 (ISBN 0-85115-477-8).

 - Skordas, Guest.
 Ed.
 The Early Settlers of Maryland an Index to Names or Immigrants Complied from Records of Land Patents 1633-1680 in the Hall of Records Annapolis, Maryland.
 Baltimore: Genealogical Publishing, 1968.
 Print.

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds.
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 The Julian Family Crest was acquired from the Houseofnames.com archives.
 The Julian Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 15 April 2015 at 06:39.
+This page was last modified on 28 October 2015 at 09:26.